-(i) Trustee declaration
+(ii) Trustee eligibility and declaration

 To ensure as far as possible that Committee members are eligible to be trustees (e.g. have not been disqualified by law from doing so), all existing and new trustees are required to sign a Declaration (sample below) on joining and at the first meeting after each AGM.
-An online link to this Handbook is provided (it is on the village website) or, if preferred, it can be printed.

-Section 5 of this Handbook (Trustees' Duties) includes Charity Commission guidance on the eligibility requirements on trustees (here), which all Committee members are expected to read and adhere to.
+An online link to this Handbook, describing the duties on trustees, is available to all committee members (it is on the village hall page of the village website www.alstonefield.org) or, if preferred, it can be printed.
+Section 5 (Trustees' Duties) includes Charity Commission guidance on the eligibility requirements on trustees (here), which all Committee members are expected to read and adhere to.

-ty: Alstonetleid vinage nai Committee
+Name of Charity: Alstonefield Village Hall Committee

-Charity Regist ration No: 22892 2
+Charity Registration No: 22892

-realise that, as a me responsibilities invo need to know.
-Tam mber of its Con lved, as describ not under 18 y the event of my imittee, I am one ed in the Charity ears of age and ar of the charity's Commission lea m not disqualifi e charity and support its purpose trustees, and I understand the du fire CC3 The Essential Trustee: W of from serving as a member of f no further part in the affairs of th ties am hat you he
+realise that, as a member of its Co responsibilities involved, as descri need to know.
+I am not under 18 y of the original Constitution of the charity and support its purposes.
+I momettee, I am one of the charity's trustees, and I understand the duties an blee in the Charity Commission leaflet CC3 The Essential Trustee: What you years of age and am not disqualified from serving as a member of the my becoming disqualified, will take no further part in the affairs of the charity

 Name:

 Signed:

 Date:

 Home address:

 Tel No(s): (optional)

 Email:

 Date of birth:

-Unless stated as Commission's ar information i s required fo completion of the Charity
+Unless stated as optional, th nis information is required for completion of the Charity